RedLightnng/search-visualiser/README.md

 # search_visualiser

-A flutter project made to visualise and demonstrate various sorting algorithms like lienar search and binary search.
+A flutter project made to visualise and demonstrate various searching / sorting algorithms like linear search and binary search.

 ## Current Algorithms